 Ford Mustang

 Speaking of iconic fast cars, the Ford Mustang is one of the most sought-out classic cars around.
-Fortunately, there are still plenty of examples available, ranging from fully stock to complete restomods.
+Fortunately, there are still plenty of examples available, ranging from fully stock to hot rods and complete restomods.
 If you want to rock the ‘80s aesthetic, you’ll find second-hand Fox body Mustangs on the used market in abundance.
 But it’s not unusual to find reasonably priced Mustangs in Canada dating all the way back to the first full model year in 1965.
 Whichever way you choose, affordable Mustangs make great project cars that will provide returns for years to come.

 Mazda RX-7